tempertemper/www.tempertemper.net/src/site/posts/2019-01-28--theyre-my-rules-to-break.md

 While I'm not one to say something publicly, only to go back on it, I learned through bitter experience last year that over-committing isn't healthy.

-I've found that I prefer slightly longer-form articles—around 1500 words—to short, snappy posts (although this one is shaping up to be just that!).
+I've found that I prefer slightly longer-form articles---around 1500 words---to short, snappy posts (although this one is shaping up to be just that!).
 That may change as the year progresses, but for now I'm going to cut myself a bit of slack and aim for fortnightly posts with, perhaps, the odd shorter post in between.